strangerstudios/pmpro-woocommerce/readme.txt

 * Use WooCommerce Products to Buy PMPro Membership Levels
 * Add Specific Pricing Based on Membership Level for Each Product
 * Apply global discounts based on membership level
+* Works with WooCommerce Subscriptions premium add on for WooCommerce
+* Works with the Multiple Memberships per User add on for PMPro
+* Synchronizes the billing address fields between WooCommerce and Paid Memberships Pro

 == Installation ==